 30. FreshBooks Cloud Accounting

 FreshBooks works in the same vein as the previous app on this list.
-It is a cloud-based app whose main function is to track billable hours and create invoices for them.
+It is a cloud-based app whose main function is to track billable hours and create invoices based on them.
 Plus, it gives you the option to manage your finances in one convenient place, making it the perfect choice when you want to combine time management with a prolific professional life.

 Are you looking for a multifunctional to-do list app with a clean and elegant design?
 TeuxDeux is just that.
 Its clutter-free Swiss interface offers a wide variety of features, such as voice to text, recurring to-dos, custom colors, editing options, and many more.